shabnam-shbd/COVID-19_Physical_Distancing_Policy/README.md

 # COVID-19_Physical_Distancing_Policy

-This is a repository for datasets used in the paper titled
+This is the repository for datasets used in the paper titled

 **"Physical distancing interventions and incidence of coronavirus disease 2019: natural experiment in 149 countries"**